enkidevs/curriculum/javascript/react/introduction-to-hooks/effect-hooks.md

 ---
 ## Revision

-Complete the following code to change the document's title to "Welcome to the revision question.":
+Complete the following code to change the document's title to `"Welcome to the revision question."`:

 ```jsx
 function Revision() {